Back to School 2020

 The 12 Days of First Grade By Jenna Lettice; illustrated by Colleen Madden

-Count the first 12 days of first grade with this fun-filled picture book inspired by "The 12 Days of Christmas"--perfect for fans of Natasha Wing's The Night Before series.
-Includes stickers for a fantastic schooltime reward!
+Count the first 12 days of first grade with this fun-filled picture book inspired by "The 12 Days of Christmas."
+Perfect for back to school--no matter what that looks like!

 Count the first 12 days of first grade!
 On the first day of first grade, a teacher shares ONE favorite book.
 On the second day, she shares TWO guinea pigs.
 The third day?
 THREE cool crowns!
 The first 12 fun-filled days of first grade are illuminated and celebrated in this cumulative rhyming storybook based on "The 12 Days of Christmas."